Technology

 These instructions are written for Windows 10 since previous versions of Windows are no longer supported.

-To perform these instructions, you must be using the Administrator account or an account that belongs to the Administrator group on your computer.
+To perform these instructions, you must use the Administrator account or an account belonging to the Administrator group on your computer.

 Remote Desktop allows you to remotely access a computer using Remote Desktop Connection, which is built into Windows 10.